Towards Large-Scale Small Object Detection: Survey and Benchmarks: Review on Small Object Detection

-General object detection methods have to strike a balance between objects of different scales, where the targets with tiny sizes only occupy a small portion in current datasets \cite{6, 30, 31}.
-Such scale-level imbalance hampers the performance of detectors on small objects to a certain extent and an intuitive solution is to increase the number of small objects.
-Follow this line, a series of work have been proposed and can be broadly categorized into two categories: oversampling-based augmentation strategy and automatic augmentation scheme.
+One of the most critical procedures of training a learning-based detector is the sampling (often coexists with assignment), which has led to significant progress in generic object detection \cite{IQDet, PAA}.
+However, for SOD task, generic sampling strategies usually fail to provide adequate positive samples, thereby impairing the final performance.
+Such predicament originates from two aspects: the targets with limited sizes only occupy a small portion in current datasets \cite{6, 30, 31}; current overlap-based matching schemes \cite{1, 3, 4, 47, 50} are too rigorous to sample sufficient positive anchors or points owing to the limited overlaps between priors and the regions of small objects.
+In view of the two observations, a series of efforts have been made and can be split into two factions: increasing the number of small objects by data augmentation or devising optimal assignment strategy to enable adequate samples for network learning.

-\textbf{Oversampling-based augmentation strategy}.
+\textbf{Data-augmentation strategies}.
 Kisantal \textit{et al.} \cite{53} adopted an augmentation strategy by copying a small object and pasting it with random transformation to different positions in the identical image.
-RRNet \cite{54} introduces an adaptive augmentation strategy named AdaResampling, which follows the same philosophy as \cite{53}, the major difference lies in that a prior segmentation map was used to guide the sample process of valid positions to be pasted, and a scale transformation for pasted objects reduces the scale discrepancy further.
-In \cite{55, 56, 57}, a new data augmentation strategy Mosaic was proposed to augment the original data, which stitches several (\textit{e.g.}, 4) images to form a new sample.
-This operation improves the number of small instances in practice owing to the original images were generally shrunk to a smaller size.
+RRNet \cite{54} introduces an adaptive augmentation strategy named AdaResampling, which follows the same philosophy as \cite{53}, the major difference lies in that a prior segmentation map was used to guide the sampling process of valid positions to be pasted, and a scale transformation for pasted objects reduces the scale discrepancy further.
+Zhang \textit{et al.} \cite{aug1} and Wang \textit{et al.} \cite{aug2} both employed divide-and-resize functionality-based operations to obtain more training samples of small objects.
+On top of the techniques of object segmentation, image inpainting and image blending, DS-GAN \cite{aug3} devises a novel data augmentation pipeline to generate high-quality synthetic data of small objects.

-\textbf{Automatic augmentation scheme}.
-The methods following this paradigm explore an optimal combination of several predefined augmentation strategies.
-Zoph \textit{et al.} \cite{58} deemed that borrowing off-the-shelf augmentation techniques of classification task contributes little to detection, thus they model the augmentation procedure as a discrete optimization problem and search for a best combination of preset augmentation operations.
-To this end, an efficient search technique based on reinforcement learning \cite{59} was leveraged to explore for the optimal parameters.
-However, navigating such a large search space brings massive computations.
-To mitigate this situation, Cubuk \textit{et al.} \cite{60} optimized all of the operations jointly only with a single distortion magnitude while leaving the probability parameter uniform.